Screenwriting for Short Video Classroom Course Kit

 Vocabulary: New and relevant terms are defined here.
 Note, too, the comprehensive “Glossary” at the end of the Instructor’s Guide and Student Books.

-Wrap-up: Discussion-provoking questions and summary-type activities are designed to revisit the day’s learning and help students take their inquiry further.
+Wrap-up: Discussion-provoking questions and summary-type activities are designed to revisit the day’s learning and help students investigate further.

-Clean-up: Clear instruction on preserving and storing materials is provided to ensure kit longevity and cost effectiveness.
+Clean-up: Clear instructions on preserving and storing materials is provided to ensure kit longevity and cost-effectiveness.

 Other Destinations: To extend lessons and deepen understanding across disciplinary and cultural divides, relevant links to multimedia, web resources, and fun at-home or extension activities are provided here.